RAdu2005/lut-oop-project/README.md

 **The app targets API version 34!**

-The rest of the documentation regarding the project was sent via PDF on Moodle.
+The rest of the documentation regarding the project is in the PDF file in this repository.

 ### Thank you!